Arsenous acid

-Arsenous acid (or arsenious acid) is the inorganic compound with the formula H3AsO3.
-It is known to occur in aqueous solutions, but it has not been isolated as a pure material, although this fact does not detract from the significance of As(OH)3.
+Arsenous acid (or arsorous acid) is the inorganic compound with the formula H3AsO3, more descriptively written as As(OH)3.
+It is an acid known to occur in aqueous solutions.
+It has not been isolated as a pure material, although this fact does not detract from its significance.

 Properties

 As(OH)3 is a pyramidal molecule consisting of three hydroxyl groups bonded to arsenic.
 The 1H NMR spectrum of arsenous acid solutions consists of a single signal consistent with the molecule's high symmetry.
 In contrast, the nominally related phosphorous acid H3PO3 adopts the structure HPO(OH)2.
 The structural analogue of arsenous acid (P(OH)3) is a very minor equilibrium component of such solutions.
 The differing behaviors of the As and P compounds reflect a trend whereby high oxidation states are more stable for lighter members of main group elements than their heavier congeners.
+One tautomer of arsenous acid would have the formula HAsO(OH)2, called arsonic acid, but it has not been characterized.

-One tautomer of arsenous acid is HAsO(OH)2, which is called arsonic acid.
-It has not been isolated or well-characterized.
+Coordination complexes of arsenous acid, i.e., complexes with the linkage M-As(OH)3, have been characterized by X-ray crystallography.

 Synthesis

 The preparation of As(OH)3 involves a slow hydrolysis of arsenic trioxide in water.
-Addition of base converts arsenous acid to the arsenite ions [AsO(OH)2]−, [AsO2(OH)]2−, and [AsO3]3−.

 Reactions

+Addition of base converts arsenous acid to the arsenite ions [AsO(OH)2]−, [AsO2(OH)]2−, and [AsO3]3−.
 With its first pKa being 9.2, As(OH)3 is a weak acid.
 Reactions attributed to aqueous arsenic trioxide are due to arsenous acid and its conjugate bases.

 Like arsenic trioxide, arsenous acid is sometimes amphoteric.
 For example, it reacts with hydrochloric, hydrobromic, and hydroiodic acids to produce arsenic trichloride, tribromide, and triiodide.